Every Friday, Perfect Daily Grind rounds up the top coffee industry news from the previous week. Here are this week’s stories.

 Sign up to our weekly coffee news recap to get a summary of all the biggest stories in the sector, delivered straight to your inbox every Monday.

 Want to keep up with current affairs in the coffee industry?
-Check out last week’s stories.
+Check out last week’s stories and make sure to read the latest Coffee Intelligence news & opinion piece on why the price of coffee will continue to fall in 2023.